pyblosxom/pyblosxom/docs/dev_writing_plugins.rst

 ..
 Warning::

    Make sure the filename for your plugin is unique!
-PyBlosxom imports your plugin using Python import machinery which means that if your plugin has the same name as a package on your system, then depending on how sys.path is set up, PyBlosxom may load the package on your system and NOT your plugin.
+Pyblosxom imports your plugin using Python import machinery which means that if your plugin has the same name as a package on your system, then depending on how sys.path is set up, Pyblosxom may load the package on your system and NOT your plugin.

    If you think this might be happening to you, do ``pyblosxom-cmd test`` and